Decline of Roman influence (AD 2-12)

 The Iranian revival

-Under Valaksh I (Vologases) who became king in AD 51, ending a decade of unrest since the death of Ardvan II, and ruled until AD 80, a determined effort was made to revive Iranian culture and especially the Zoroastrian religion: Zoroastrian fire-altar motifs start appearing on coins, and Zoroastrian texts may have been collected together to form the core of the Avesta.
+Under Valaksh I (Vologases) who became king in AD 51, (ending a decade of unrest since the death of Ardvan II), and ruled until AD 80, a determined effort was made to revive Iranian culture and especially the Zoroastrian religion: Zoroastrian fire-altar motifs start appearing on coins, and Zoroastrian texts may have been collected together to form the core of the Avesta.
 The Silk Route through Parthia from China was flourishing.
-Valaksh I tried to lessen the importance of Seleuceia by expanding nearby Babylon, and founding a new city on the Tigris.
+Valaksh I tried to lessen the importance of Seleuceia by expanding nearby Babylon, and founding a new city on the Tigris, named after himself.
 Alexandria in Margiana (later Antioch in Margiana), a key city on the Silk Route now in Turkmenistan became Merv, and Susa's Greek spelling reverted to Shush.

 The Armenian question (still with us): the Romans return

 Valaksh I, after the usual struggle, established himself as king with the help of his brother Tirdat (Tiridates).
 Armenia was in chaos: there'd been an unauthorised Roman invasion which had recognised a usurper, Rhadamistus, as king.
 A second invasion to deal with the damage caused by the first one was called off, in case it provoked the Parthians.
 And of course it did just that.
 Valaksh I saw a chance to win back Armenia for Parthia.
-In AD 52 he invaded, took Artaxata the capital, and made his brother king - as a thank you for his help.
+In AD 52 he invaded, took Artaxata the capital, and made his brother king, as Tiridates I - a thank you for his help.

 Problem: a condition of the peace made between Augustus and Farhad IV in 20 BC was that Armenia was in the Roman sector - and only Rome could choose the Armenian king.
 Valaksh I and his army had to return to Parthia to deal with problems there - and Rhadamistus came back to Armenia.
 But the Armenians preferred Tirdat, and made him king again.
 None of this pleased the Romans.